technickle/open-data-resources/legislation.md

 # Proposed Legislation for Technology, Data, Reporting and/or Transparency

-Not intended to be an exhaustive list!
-See also [NYS data laws](nys-data-laws.html) for a selection of enacted laws which impact the publication, internal sharing, or general use of state records and data.
+This is not intended to be an exhaustive list.
+See also [enacted laws](nys-data-laws.html) for similar laws which have already been passed.

 ## Directly Related